rripan/project-boilerplate-template/23f-project-boilerplate-main/README.md

 - **Financial Aid and Scholarship Resources**: Access in-depth information about financial aid and scholarship options to better guide your students.
 - **Cost of Attendance Estimates**: Obtain estimated cost of attendance for universities your students are interested in, facilitating better financial planning.

+### Working and Implementation

+**Part 1:-**
+We started by creating a fork of the project and setup.
+We then created the database using MySql and filled it with mock data generated for different user personas with 50 columns of data for each entity and 10-15 entities in total.
+We created these tables ,generated the Mock data, exporting them in CSV files, and then proceeded to import the data to the created tables on datagrip.
+We also ran a few actions on the database to ensure it was working and the data was properly organized.

+Part 2:-
+We created flask routes to implement the get, post, update and delete features of the REST API in our working model of it.
+Here, we created different blueprints for four different personas namely, applicant, application, events and guidance counselor.
+Taking inspiration from the blueprints of product and customer, I added the following features: Get an application, delete it if the applicant withdraws, update it with information, display upcoming events, delete them as the date passes and a few more.
+We then attempted to connect these flask routes to our implementation of the app on appsmith.
+However, we failed to do so due to a significant amount of technical errors arising from three people working on three different platforms and trying to coordinate everything.

 ## License